agrifooddatacanada/OCA_package_standard/README.md

 ![OCA package](package.png)

 Figure: example oca_package structure.
-The oca_bundle is from the OCA specification and contents are out of scope for OCA Package.
-Extensions are grouped according to community and bundle_digest target.
-In this example there is one community (adc) and two schema bundles (blue and orange highlight) which are referenced by two community groupings.
+The top two divisions highlighted in yellow are: oca_bundle and extensions. oca_bundle is governed by the Human Colossus Foundation.
+Extensions syntax is described in this specification.
+According to OCA specification (v1.0.1) an oca_bundle is divided into bundle and dependencies.
+Both contain complete schemas where the bundle contains the root schema which MAY reference dependent schemas.
+Each schema contains a single capture_base with its own digest identifier (highlighted in blue, pink and orange).
+The extensions section contains two separate communities (adc and example), they contain overlays which are grouped together within the objects identified by their corresponding capture_base digest (blue, pink and orange).
+There can be no extensions referencing a capture_base that does not appear in the oca_bundle.

 ### OCA Bundle